vibharathi/childdevelopmentllm/README.md

 # Child Development LLM - Caregiver Q&A System

 A local prototype that answers caregiver questions about early childhood development (birth to 36 months) using retrieval-augmented generation (RAG).
+Only uses local models - no cloud calls to Open AI/Anthropic models etc.

 ## Overview